 Kubernetes is a production-grade, open-source platform that orchestrates the placement (scheduling) and execution of application containers within and across computer clusters.

-The Master is responsible for managing the cluster.
-The master coordinates all activities in your cluster, such as scheduling applications, maintaining applications' desired state, scaling applications, and rolling out new updates.
+The Control Plane is responsible for managing the cluster.
+The Control Plane coordinates all activities in your cluster, such as scheduling applications, maintaining applications' desired state, scaling applications, and rolling out new updates.

 A node is a VM or a physical computer that serves as a worker machine in a Kubernetes cluster.
-Each node has a Kubelet, which is an agent for managing the node and communicating with the Kubernetes master.
+Each node has a Kubelet, which is an agent for managing the node and communicating with the Kubernetes control plane.
 The node should also have tools for handling container operations, such as containerd or Docker.
 A Kubernetes cluster that handles production traffic should have a minimum of three nodes because if one node goes down, both an etcd member and a control plane instance are lost, and redundancy is compromised.
 You can mitigate this risk by adding more control plane nodes.

 Control Planes manage the cluster and the nodes that are used to host the running applications.

-When you deploy applications on Kubernetes, you tell the master to start the application containers.
-The master schedules the containers to run on the cluster's nodes.
-Node-level components, such as the kubelet, communicate with the master using the Kubernetes API, which the master exposes.
+When you deploy applications on Kubernetes, you tell the control plane to start the application containers.
+The control plane schedules the containers to run on the cluster's nodes.
+Node-level components, such as the kubelet, communicate with the control plane using the Kubernetes API, which the control plane exposes.
 End users can also use the Kubernetes API directly to interact with the cluster.